dealhouse/u3_lesson_SQL_joins/README.md

 ## Exercises

 - Find all fields (book and author related) for all books written by George R.R.
 Martin.
+- SELECT * FROM books JOIN authors ON books.author_id = authors.id WHERE authors.id = 8;

 - Find all fields (book and author related) for all books written by Milan Kundera.
+- SELECT * FROM books JOIN authors ON books.author_id = authors.id WHERE authors.id = 6;

 - Find all books written by an author from China or the UK.
+- SELECT * FROM books JOIN authors ON books.author_id = authors.id WHERE authors.nationality = 'China' OR authors.nationality = 'United Kingdom';

 - Find out how many books Albert Camus wrote.
+- SELECT * FROM books JOIN authors ON books.author_id = authors.id Where name = 'Albert Camus';

 - Find all books written after 1930 by authors from Argentina.
+- SELECT * FROM books JOIN authors ON books.author_id = authors.id Where authors.nationality = 'Argentina' AND books.publication_date > 1930;

 - Find all books written before 1980 by authors not from the US.
+- SELECT * FROM books JOIN authors ON books.author_id = authors.id WHERE books.publication_date < 1980 AND authors.nationality != 'United States of America';